aabccd021/tiny-cookie-session/README.md

 For this library to detect session forking, two conditions must be met after the cookie is stolen:

 1. The token must be rotated.
-2. A party with outdated token must make a request after the rotation.
+2. A party with an outdated token must make a request after the rotation.

 This means there are two worst-case scenarios where we can't detect session forking:

 1. The attacker steals a cookie, and the legitimate user never uses the session again (inactive).
 2. The attacker steals a cookie, and somehow (forcefully) logs out the legitimate user.

-This cases cannot be solved unless the user has some way to prove their identity, like how it's done in Device Bound Session Credentials (DBSC).
+These cases cannot be solved unless the user has some way to prove their identity, like how it's done in Device Bound Session Credentials (DBSC).

 ### Mitigate inactive user

-The best we can do is to set a short session expiration time (`sessionExpiresIn`), and also show a "Log out other devices" screen every time the user logs in.
+The best we can do is to set a short session expiration time (`sessionExpiresIn`).
-Setting a short session expiration time will limit the window of opportunity for the attacker, but it will also inconvenience legitimate users by requiring them to log in more frequently.
+This will limit the window of opportunity for the attacker, but it will also inconvenience legitimate users by requiring them to log in more frequently.

 Another way is to implement "Don't remember me" functionality,